the-mace/rivian-python-api/README.md

 it also limits the ability to extend the owners experience through third party products.

 ### Missing & Unknown
 1. There does not appear to be an API call that returns `speed` for the vehicle.
-With GPS location and polling and math you can figure it out with haversine etc. type approaches.
+With odometer and polling you can calculate it.
 Example in the CLI
-2. The live charging session data is returning stale data vs live data shown in the app.
-Valid call/response but stale data.
-Unclear why this is.
-Live charging history is returning current data as it charges.

 ## Dependencies